-Ethics credits may be granted for the following topics: Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration and legal malpractice prevention.
-The specific ethics topics and times must be clearly indicated on the course schedule to receive approval.
-If the ethics topics and times are not clearly delineated, ethics credits will not be granted.
+Ethics credits may be granted for the following topics: Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration, and legal malpractice prevention.

 Accreditation in another state does not mean that a course will be automatically accredited in Idaho.
-Application for Idaho MCLE accreditation must be submitted.
+Application for Idaho MCLE accreditation must be made.

 Idaho State Bar members who teach other attorneys at ISB approved courses may apply for teaching credit after the course is held.
 To apply for credit, submit an Application for Teaching Credit along with a complete course schedule.
-The course schedule must include the topics covered, a full time breakdown for the course and must show what portions the attorney taught.
-Processing time depends on number of applications received.
-If you need to check the status of a pending application, please use our Search Pending Applications page.
+The course schedule must include the topics covered, a full, time breakdown for the course and must show what portions the attorney taught.
+Allow 3-4 weeks for processing.

 Published legal writing authored by attorneys may qualify for CLE credit if the writing contributes to the attorney’s legal education; is intended for an attorney audience; and is an original writing that is published, in print or electronically, in a professional legal journal or publication.
 To apply for credit, submit an Application for Published Legal Writing Credit along with a copy of the writing.
-Processing time depends on number of applications received.
-If you need to check the status of a pending application, please use our Search Pending Applications page.
+Allow 3-4 weeks for processing.
 For more information, visit our Published Legal Writing Credit page.